tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 :::{card}
 [**Download the Checklist**](graphics/Checklist_v2.docx).
 :::
 The checklist is meant to accompany the mini-module so that you can use the guiding questions to plan RDM for your own project.
-If you will be filling out a formal DMP, this checklist will provide a space to brainstorm and possibly raise questions helpful to ask your supervisor.
-If you don't have to fill out a formal DMP, this checklist will provide a guide to help you pre-plan the research data management for your thesis project.
+If you will be filling out a formal DMP, this checklist provides a space to brainstorm and a reminder of questions helpful to ask your supervisor in advance of starting your project.
+If you don't have to fill out a formal DMP, this checklist will provide a guide to help you pre-plan research data management for your thesis project.
 In either case, we suggest that you download and/or print out the checklist, jot notes in the margins, and bring it to planning discussions with your thesis supervisor.

 ## The Research Project Cycle: Check your understanding